Zeke-OS/zeke/README.markdown

     ../src/configure --prefix=[PATH TO BIN] --target-list=arm-softmmu,arm-linux-user,armeb-linux-user --enable-sdl
     make -j4 && sudo make install

-### Running Zeke on real hw
+### Running Zeke on real ARM

-Zeke should boot just fine with, practically, any bootloader that is capable of loading linux image.
+Zeke should boot just fine with, practically, any bootloader that is capable of loading a linux image.
 However Zeke only supports ATAGs for gathering device information so some older bootloader may work better.
-Still ATAGs are optional so basically any bootloader should work.
+Though ATAGs are optional so basically any bootloader should work if you compile Zeke without configATAG.